 And I know that the commonly felt desire we describe as “happiness” actually relates to deeper heart needs.

-All good things that God wants to give us.
+All of those are good things that God wants to give us.

-I thought the path to marital happiness started with one of two statements:
+I thought the path to happiness in marriage started with one of two statements:

 - If only my husband would …